pgxn/rfcs/text/0005-release-certification.md

     published?
 Should the public live in a separate domain, or some sort of key store, so clients can fetch them with a higher degree of trust?
-The fear is that someone may compromise the root registry, modify extensions, and then sign them with their own keys, which replace our own keys.
+The fear is that someone may compromise the root registry, modify extensions, and then sign them with their own keys, which replace the PGXN keys.

   [PGXN]: https://pgxn.org "PostgreSQL Extension Network"
   [PGXN Manager]: https://manager.pgxn.org